Avoid checking a bag on your next trip by packing these 20 carry-on essentials | CNN Underscored

 The LifeStraw Peak Series Collapsible Squeeze water bottle is our top pick for travelers.
 The reason why is pretty simple: Not only does it filter your water for you, but it also collapses down into a small size that's perfect for packing in your carry-on.
 Once you're through airport security, fill up the bottle and stay hydrated on your flight and once you arrive at your destination.

 If you want to stick with your regular lotions, soaps and beauty products but they're too big to fit in your carry-on bag, consider investing in this reusable and customizable set from Cadence.
-We love the Cadence Capsule – Build Your 6 pack, which offers six customizable, leakproof and magnetic containers that allow you to take all of your essentials on the go with you.
-Say goodbye to single-use plastics and hello to this aesthetic set, which you'll want to use over and over again.
+We love the Build Your 6 pack, which offers six customizable, leakproof and magnetic containers that allow you to take all of your essentials on the go with you.
+Say goodbye to single-use plastics and hello to this aesthetic set that you'll want to use over and over again.

 If you're struggling to fit an extra set of shoes in your carry-on bag, this travel shoe bag from Amazon can help do the trick.
 Not only is it made from water-resistant materials, but it has a handy strap for easy carrying.
 This travel shoe bag comes in seven different colors and designs, and it can easily hold one large pair of shoes or two smaller pairs of sandals.